raythompsonwebdev/clashvibes/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called clashvibes.
+A Audio/Video theme called clashvibes.

 == Description ==

-Description
+Music based theme displays collection of audio, video and events of reggae sound systems clashes held all over the world from UK to JA.
+Theme uses clashvibes-plugin audio and video player.

 == Installation ==